Caching Strategies for Framer Websites (2026)

 Framer’s built-in caching already does a great job, but by taking a few extra steps, you can significantly boost speed and user experience.

-• Use browser caching effectively: Ensure files are correctly stored for repeat visits.
+• Use browser caching effectively-Ensure files are correctly stored for repeat visits.

-• Test and verify caching: Using DevTools and Lighthouse helps you confirm assets are loading efficiently.
+• Test and verify caching-Using DevTools and Lighthouse helps you confirm assets are loading efficiently.

-• Avoid common pitfalls: Regularly re-publish after updates and exclude dynamic content from aggressive caching.
+• Avoid common pitfalls-Regularly re-publish after updates and exclude dynamic content from aggressive caching.

-Implementing the right caching strategies for Framer websites is just one part of site optimisation, but it plays a crucial role in SEO, user experience, and conversion rates.
+Implementing the right caching strategies for Framer websites is just one part of site optimization, but it plays a crucial role in SEO, user experience, and conversion rates.
 Whether you're running a startup landing page, an e-commerce store, or a marketing site, these caching strategies will help you keep your Framer project running smoothly.

 Written By